Update: ‘August 2023 revision’ sub-section added to ‘Interior.’

 What is the 2024 BMW X5 PHEV release date?

-The 2024 BMW X5 PHEV will likely start arriving at U.S. dealerships in June 2023.
+The 2024 BMW X5 PHEV has started arriving at U.S. dealerships.

 What is the 2024 BMW X5 xDrive 45e price?